kubecost/docs/custom-prom.md

 ## Node exporter metric labels

-> Note that this step is optional, and only impacts certain efficiency metrics.
+> **Note** This step is optional, and only impacts certain efficiency metrics.
 View [issue/556](https://github.com/kubecost/cost-model/issues/556) for a description of what will be missing if this step is skipped.

 You'll need to add the following relabel config to the job that scrapes the node exporter DaemonSet.